 When it comes to location, the highest average paycheck (approximately $107K annually) can be spotted in Reno, Nev.; Stamford, Conn. ($105K), Atlanta, Ga. (approximately $102K), and Denver, Colo. ($86K) are the next top-paying cities.
 Rochester, Minn. is near the bottom for pay at around $43K.
 By state, Charter Communications, Inc. pays its Connecticut employees the most; the pay rate there is about $105K per year.

 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $48K per year on average.
-Those who have five to nine years of work experience see average salaries of $59K annually.
-When we consider tenure, a substantial portion of employees (38 percent) have been working for 10-19 years and make $88K per year on average.
+Respondents who have been working for five to nine years make $60K annually on average.
+Workers who have been with the company for more than one year but less than five can make $46K per year on average.
+When we consider tenure, a substantial portion of employees (38 percent) have been working for 10-19 years and make $88K annually on average.

 Certifications and Degrees

 Certified Software Testers have significantly higher pay than non-accredited workers at $120K per year.
 On average, salaries rise to approximately $115K annually for accredited Project Management Certificate Holders.
 Regarding salaries and education, Charter Communications, Inc. pays those with a Master of Business Administration (MBA), Business Management the most — about $72K.

 When it comes to skills, Network Management / Administration seems to bolster pay the most; employees who claim proficiency also enjoy a median income of around $99K per year.
 Folks here also tend to know Microsoft Excel; on the survey, close to one-eighth of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Cisco Networking, Data Analysis, and Project Management.

 Benefits and Perks